jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 4.15 million.
 Similar disparities were seen across 2 other key cost factor areas.
 See Figure 28.

-**Figure 28.** *A bar chart showing the cost of a data breach for organizations with a high level versus low level of 3 cost mitigating factors, measured in USD millions.
-The chart shows the cost for employee training, AI and machine learning insights, and incident response (IR) team testing.*
+![Image of Figure 28.
+Measured in USD millions Cost of a data breach for organizations with a high level versus low level of 3 cost mitigating factors]

 ### Security skills shortage
 The number of organizations facing a critical lack of skilled